 My Art Isn’t Vector!
 What Now?

 The file that you have might not be the only one out there.
-If you had a professional designer create your art, contact them, and ask for the vector files.
+If you had a professional designer create your art, chances are they created your design as vector art, but could have neglected to provide you with the vector files.
+Contact your designer, and ask for the vector files.
 If you work in a large company, contact your company’s marketing department or design department.
+They will probably have the files that you need.

 If, after all of this, you discover that you have a non-vector art file, and you need vector art, there’s only one thing to do: Hire a graphic designer to re-create your design as vector art.